This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 You can walk from Gibralfaro Castle via the Alcazaba to Malaga Cathedral in under 30 minutes.
 If you arrive at Malaga Cruise Port, you can walk to the edge of the old town in 20 minutes or take the shuttle.
 I have included all the most important places in the map below.

-For those who prefer not to walk, public transport is a great option.
-Malaga has an extensive bus network that covers the entire city, including the Old Town.
-The buses are modern, comfortable, and affordable, making them an excellent choice for budget-conscious travelers.
+For those who prefer not to walk, Malaga has an extensive bus network that covers the entire city, including the Old Town.
+The buses are modern, comfortable and affordable.

 Rent a City Bike